 So, what’s the deal with Jesus having to die?
 Why couldn’t God have made it any other way?
 The most intelligent answer I can come up with is this: I don’t know.
 He’s God, I’m not.
 I’m simply one of His many creations.
 But I do know He was mad about sin, and the world’s sins were left unpunished until Jesus’ blood was shed (see Romans 3:25,26).

-What is strange to us is that when God was mad about sin, He required blood (see Hebrews 9:22).
+What’s strange to us is that when God was mad about sin, He required blood (see Hebrews 9:22).
 He doesn’t require confession or repentance of behaviors/attitudes–those are carts after the horse.
-Instead, He is, for lack of a better term, bloodthirsty.
-This is why the actual New Covenant doesn’t begin when Jesus was born, but after His Spirit left His body (see John 19:30, Hebrews 8:13).
+Instead He is, for lack of a better term, bloodthirsty.
+This is why the actual new covenant doesn’t begin when Jesus was born, but after His Spirit left His body (see John 19:30, Hebrews 8:13).

 Before the event on Good Friday, God required blood for sins, now He doesn’t (see Hebrews 10:26).
-This is the reason why, once a year, on the Day of Atonement, the Jews would sacrifice the blood of their very best animals to cover up their sins–not take their sins away, or make them unpunished or completely forgiven–but to simply cover them up for one more year, until the next Day of Atonement (see Hebrews 10:4).
+This is why once a year on the Day of Atonement the Jews would sacrifice the blood of their very best animals to cover up their sins–not take their sins away or make them unpunished or completely forgiven–but to simply cover them up for one more year, until the next Day of Atonement (see Hebrews 10:4).

 But when Jesus came along and shed His perfect blood, He actually took away our sin for good!
-He never sinned, so His human blood was perfect!
+He never sinned so His human blood was perfect!
 This is why Jesus didn’t simply cover our sins, but He banished them into oblivion!
-(See John 1:29, 1 John 3:5, Psalm 103:12, Isaiah 53).
+(See John 1:29, 3:5, Psalm 103:12, Isaiah 53).

 So why did Jesus have to die?
 Because of sin.
 The Bible says the wages of sin is death (see Romans 6:23).
 And you might say, “But Matt, He didn’t sin!
 That doesn’t seem like a very loving God to me!”…Oh, but my friend, He is a loving God…